gzigzigzeo/sidekiq-grouping/README.md

 ## Testing with Sidekiq::Testing.fake!

 Sidekiq::Grouping is using separate queues for grouping tasks, so you need manualy "group" tasks in your tests, if you want check tasks in your tests by sidekiq fake interface.
-For this case exists function `Sidekiq::Grouping::Flusher.new.force_flush_for_test!`.
+For this case exists function `Sidekiq::Grouping.force_flush_for_test!`.
 Example:

 ```ruby
 # worker